John MacKenzie (doctor): Association with Robert Burns

 Robert Burns first met Dr MacKenzie when he attended the poet's father, William Burns, at Lochlea Farm in the early spring of 1783.
 Dr MacKenzie related that: "The Poet seemed distant, suspicious, and without any wish to interest or please.
 He kept himself very silent in a dark corner of the room; and before he took any part in the conversation, I frequently detected him scrutinising me during my conversation with his father and brother.
 But afterwards, when the conversation, which was on a medical subject, had taken the turn he wished, he began to engage in it, displaying a dexterity of reasoning, an ingenuity of reflection, and a familiarity with topics apparently beyond his reach, by which his visitor was no less gratified than astonished."

 Burns's move to Mossgiel Farm permitted a warm friendship to develop.
 In 1786 MacKenzie received a rhymed summons from Burns to attend: "a procession celebrating the Festival of the Nativity of the Baptist, Friday first's the day appointed".
 In "The Holy Fair", Dr MacKenzie is personified as "Commonsense", who left the assembly to keep a dinner appointment with Sir John Whiteford at the home of the Earl of Dumfries as soon as "Peebles, frae the water-fit" began to preach.

 Findlay states that in September 1786 "John MacKenzie, happening to call at Gavin Hamilton's house at the time that Burns was reading his performance (of 'The Calf'), was so tickled with the verses that he extracted from him the promise of a copy, which he sent the same Sunday night, accompanied by a brief note, telling him that the fourth and last stanzas were added since he saw him that day".

 It was probably through MacKenzie that Burns was introduced to Professor Dugald Stewart.
 The professor had an estate near Catrine on the River Ayr near Mossgiel Farm and was a close friend of MacKenzie, the Burns's family doctor.
 Through Dr MacKenzie, Prof Stewart invited Robert Burns to dinner at Catrine on Monday 23 October 1786.

 MacKenzie sent off letters of recommendation to Sir John Whitefoord and to the Honourable Andrew Erskine in preparation for Burns visit to Edinburgh.
 Sir John received Burns with particular kindness, as Burns reported to MacKenzie in a letter dated 11 January 1787.

 On the poet's return from Edinburgh in February 1788, he rented a room in MacKenzie's house for Jean and himself, where Jean's second twins were born, attended to by Dr. MacKemzie.
-It is known from the title deeds that Dr John McKenzie had an interest in the ownership of this house from 1788-1830, but whether he ever lived there, or just had a consulting room here has not been clarified.
+It is known from the title deeds that Dr John McKenzie had an interest in the ownership of this house from 1788 to 1830, but whether he ever lived there, or just had a consulting room here has not been clarified.